LATEST IN THE BLOG

 It’s about 3:30 AM and I’m still awake to watch the first bands of wind and rain from Tropical Storm Elsa as they’re starting to hit Barbados.
-Thought I’d squeeze one more quick gallery in before I call it a night (and before the power probably goes out)!
+Thought I’d squeeze in one more quick post before I call it a night (and before the power probably goes out)!

 Situated on the “platinum” west coast of Barbados about halfway between Holetown and Bridgetown is the beautiful Batts Rock Beach.
 I have a lot of love for all the beaches on the platinum coast, but Batts Rock is easily one of my favorites.